metal-stack/docs/docs/src/overview/networking.md

 ### Management Network

 To manage network switches beside the out-of-band system console access a further management access is required.
 For this purpose the concept of **Management VRF** is applied.
 The Management VRF is a subset of VRF.
 It provides a separation between out-of-band management network and the in-band data plane network by introducing another routing table **mgmt**.
-Cumulus Linux supports eth0 to be used as the management interface.
+SONiC supports eth0 to be used as the management interface.

 To enable and use the Management VRF all switches have to be connected via their eth0 interface to a management-switch.
 The management switch is connected to a management server.
 All access is established from within the managment server.
 Logins to the switch are set into the Management VRF context once the Managment VRF is enabled.